SubspaceBob/bootcamp_project/README.md

 <p>Our project consists of a large number of .cpp and .h files.
 We use tiered cmake files to describe the intended dependencies on the diferent files.
 As a top layer we also have bash scripts that automatically performs a wanted action.
 Either starting the project or running the test cases.</p>

 <h2>TESTING</h2>
 <p>We have unit tests for the engine and gearbox that utilize google test to run them and summarize the result in a report.
-In order to perform the tests, open a terminal at the proper level and write ./run_tests.
-This will build all necesary SW, run the tests and write xml reports in the folder <i><b>Code/6_TestReports.</b></i> It will also create a html representation of the xmls and open it up in a browser tab.</p>
+In order to perform the tests, open a terminal at the proper level and write <i><b>./run_tests.</b></i> This will build all necesary SW, run the tests and write xml reports in the folder <i><b>Code/6_TestReports.</b></i> It will also create a html representation of the xmls and open it up in a browser tab.</p>

 <h2>RUNNING IT</h2>
 <p>as mentioned there is a bash file that compiles, builds and starts all the binaries.
-In order to it simply open a terminal window on the proper level and write ./magic_start.
-Once they're up and running press alt+tab to make sure that the little window that actually registers keypresses is the one active.</p>
+In order to it simply open a terminal window on the proper level and write <i><b>./magic_start</b></i>.
+Once they're up and running press <i><b>alt+tab</b></i> to make sure that the little window that actually registers keypresses is the one active.</p>
 <ul>
 <li>To start the engine push the brake and start button (down arrow + enter).
 Once the engine is started it will eventually output our idle rpm (roughly 800). </li>
 <li>To change gear press the brake once again and this time chose P, R, N or D (down arrow + Letter P/ Letter R/Letter N/ LeterD)</li>